Graduate Certificates in Historic Preservation

 Education Levels of Historic Preservation Majors

-In 2020-2021, 64 graduate certificates were awarded to historic preservation majors.
+During the most recent year for which data is available, 51 people earned their graduate certificate in historic preservation.
 This makes it the 146th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in historic preservation at each degree level.